 Activity 1: modelling clauses through shared and modelled reading

-Use current classroom texts and or select suitable texts online – see Online Resources below.
+Using current classroom texts and or suitable online texts, students:

 Activity 2: innovating on authentic texts and using students' own work

-Use the following website to access the worksheets to initially teach from and then to practice in small groups.
+Use the Embedded clauses - primary resources (DOC 134KB) to initially teach from and then to practice in small groups.

 Activity 4: sentence work games

-Using the resources cut up and laminated, firstly explicitly teach using them and then using one or more dice have groups of students either orally or as a written activity follow the game rules.
+Using the Sentence work games (PDF 413.73KB) cut up and laminated, firstly explicitly teach using them and then using one or more dice have groups of students either orally or as a written activity follow the game rules.

 EN3-6B: A student uses knowledge of sentence structure, grammar, punctuation and vocabulary to respond to and compose clear and cohesive texts in different media.